MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 # Business unit (BU) data separation and Role-based access control (Public preview)
 Business unit (BU) data separation and Role-based access control (RBAC) allow administrators to regulate access to customer profiles, segments, and measures based on business units.
 Because these controls are applied to the data in Microsoft Dataverse, the integrity of those controls propagates to all other Dynamics 365 and Power Platform applications automatically.

-A new role in Customer Insights, *Marketing contributor*, enables the administrator to grant users that primarily work with marketing and activation access to only those areas of Customer Insights.
+A new role in Customer Insights, *Marketing contributor*, enables the administrator to grant users that primarily work with marketing and activation access to only the *segments* and *measures* areas of Customer Insights.

 ## Prerequisites
 * Business units and associated teams are defined in Dataverse -> [guide to setting up BUs in Dataverse.](https://learn.microsoft.com/en-us/power-platform/admin/create-edit-business-units)